openmultiplayer/web/docs/scripting/functions/GetPlayerSurfingObjectID.md

 ## Related Functions

+- [GetPlayerSurfingPlayerObjectID](GetPlayerSurfingPlayerObjectID): Get the ID of the player-object that the player is surfing on.
 - [GetPlayerSurfingVehicleID](GetPlayerSurfingVehicleID): Get the ID of the vehicle that the player is surfing (stuck to the roof of).
 - [GetPlayerSurfingOffsets](GetPlayerSurfingOffsets): Gets a player's surfing offsets.